DIY Tarragon Vinegar ~ simple homemade vinegar infused with fresh tarragon. This can be used alone or as an ingredient in salad dressings.

 I’ve intended my tarragon vinegar as a small batch, to be kept in the refrigerator and used within a month.
-For canning instructions, see these instructions.
+For longer preservation, follow these instructions.

 DIY Tarragon Vinegar

-- Cider vinegar or any white vinegar you like, such as champagne, white wine, or rice wine vinegar
+- 10 ounces Cider vinegar or any white vinegar you like, such as champagne, white wine, or rice wine vinegar

 - fresh tarragon sprigs